About me

 Indigenous sacred teachings and grounding practices

-I offer virtual therapy across Nova Scotia, and walk-and-talk sessions in nature from HRM to the Eastern Shore.
+I offer virtual therapy across Nova Scotia, as well as walk-and-talk sessions in nature from HRM to the Eastern Shore.
+I currently do not have an in person option but hope to soon.

-Direct billing to Blue Cross is available, along with flexible scheduling
+Direct billing to Blue Cross is available, and flexible scheduling is offered to meet you where you are.